stefanodefaria/serialization-benchmark/README.md

-Simple benchmark project to test serialization time and size using some simple template classes (check code for details).
+Simple benchmark project to test serialization time and output size using some simple template classes (check code for details).
 The tools used in this test must not require custom serialization logic, and must support polymorphism out of the box.

 ## Tools tested: